 - Glance over your left or right shoulder to make sure the lane you want is clear.

-- Look for all vehicles, motorcyclists, and bicycle traffic in your blind spot.
+- Check for vehicles, motorcyclists, and bicycle traffic in your blind spot.

 - Be sure there is enough room for your vehicle in the next lane.